 While the night is rarely seen as a great time for outdoor activities, the moonlit hours in the Mashpi Reserve, one of the most biodiverse places on Earth, make for an entirely different story.
 Unsurprisingly, the forest that comes alive at daybreak is also very lively at night, with countless incredible nocturnal plant, animal, and insect species coming to life as soon as the sun dips below the horizon.
-These species are extremely hard to spot during the day.
+These species are tough to spot during the day.
 However, at night, when they are free to roam and play, they form a stunning orchestra of sound and a colorful tapestry of eye-catching beauty under the equatorial stars.
-So how do guests at Mashpi Lodge actually join in the fun and explore the forest at night?
+So how do guests at Mashpi Lodge join in the fun and explore the forest at night?
 Read on for helpful tips and in-depth descriptions!

 Equipment and other recommended items